readium/swift-toolkit/docs/Guides/Navigator/Navigator.md

 hostViewController.present(navigator, animated: true)
 ```

+> [!NOTE]
-:point_up: The HTTP server is used to serve the publication resources to the Navigator.
+> The HTTP server is used to serve the publication resources to the Navigator.
 You may use your own implementation, or the recommended `GCDHTTPServer` which is part of the `ReadiumAdapterGCDWebServer` package.

 ### Audio Navigator